surbhi18/MoML/README.md

 The project can either be a literature survey or include original research:

 - **Literature survey**: You can pick any topic covered in the class or in the broader area of modern machine learning for your literature survey.
 Your survey must include in-depth summaries and exposition of relevant papers on the chosen topic, comparing and contrasting them.
-To keep the scope fixed, make sure to get the list of papers to include in the survey approved by the instructor.

 - **Original research**: It can be either theoretical or empirical (or a mix of the two).
-Make sure to get it approved by the instructor.
+Make sure to get it approved by me.
 If you choose this option, you can do it either individually or in groups of 2.
 You are encouraged to use your current research in the project.
 The best outcome of this type of project is a manuscript that is publishable at a major machine learning conference (COLT, ICML, NeurIPS, ICLR etc.) or journal (TMLR, JMLR).

 Here is the tentative timeline for the course project: